 - Combine milk and eggs in a bowl.

 - Mix in flour, sugar, milk powder, salt, and yeast.
+Knead until the dough is beginning to come together.
+Add the butter in batches while continuing to knead the dough.

 - Knead until dough is soft and elastic (until windowpane stage).
 Form into a ball and transfer to an oiled bowl and cover with plastic wrap.
 Let it rest for 1-2 hours or until the dough has doubled in size.